nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 ### How to clear configurations on a Saved View

 If the user is currently viewing a saved view, a "Clear View" button will be at the bottom of the dropdown menu.
-A modal should appear when the button is clicked, prompting the user to confirm the action
+A modal should appear when the button is clicked, prompting the user to confirm the action.

 ![Clear View Button](./images/saved-views/clear-view-button.png)